150A Andover Street,

 ABOUT ED SLOTT AND COMPANY, LLC: Ed Slott and Company, LLC is the nation’s leading provider of technical IRA education for financial advisors, CPAs and attorneys.
 Ed Slott’s Elite IRA Advisor GroupSM is comprised of nearly 400 of the nation’s top financial professionals who are dedicated to the mastery of advanced retirement account and tax planning laws and strategies.
 Slott is a nationally-recognized IRA distribution expert, bestselling author and professional speaker.
 He has hosted several public television specials, including his latest, “Retire Safe & Secure!
 With Ed Slott.”
 Visit www.irahlep.com for more information.

 Richard is a Certified Wealth Strategist, Accredited Investment Fiduciary and author of the book, Your Personal Retirement Machine.
-He is also a member of Ed Slott’s Master Elite IRA Advisor Group, the nation’s leading experts regarding IRAs, tax planning and retirement distributions.
+He is also a member of Ed Slott’s Master Elite IRA Advisor Group, the nation’s leading specialists regarding IRAs, tax planning and retirement distributions.
 Richard is a Financial Advisor with LPL Financial, providing investment management and financial planning services, as well as serving as an advisor to corporations for 401k Plans.

 In 1998, Richard founded Ipswich Bay Advisors, offering individuals and businesses the full complement of Investment Management, Retirement Planning, Tax Planning and Qualified Retirement Plan Services.